 - 4.1 It is a student's responsibility to register.
-Registration material is available on the web at www. registrar.dal.ca..
+Registration material is available on the web at www. registrar.dal.ca.
 Registration for classes is completed using Dal online.
-The timetable of classes and registration dates for the following year are available in March. - 4.2 A student is considered registered after selection of classes.
+The timetable of classes and registration dates for the following year are available in March June. - 4.2 A student is considered registered after selection of classes.
 Selection of classes is deemed to be an agreement by the student for the payment of all assessed fees. - 4.3 All students are required to obtain an ID card or validate an existing ID card at the DalCard Office. - 4.4 Space in class.
 Enrolment is limited in all classes, and admission does not guarantee that space will be available in any class or section.
 However, no student in a graduating year may be excluded from a class required by that student to meet degree programme requirements because of lack of space.
 This rule does not apply to elective courses or to preferred sections of classes.
-Any student in a graduation year who encounters such a situation should immediately consult the department chair, school director or dean.
+Any student in a graduation year who encounters such a situation should immediately consult the department chair, school director or dean. - 4.5 Students may be removed from classes for which they do not have prerequisites.
+Prerequisite waivers can be granted only by the instructor and must be submitted in writing, with the instructor's signature, to the Registrar's Office.